Selge/Selge/README.md

   ⚒ I’m a beginning developer.

-  🛠 I'm interested in Linux Operation Systems (love to work with different types) and information security.
+  🛠 I'm interested in software development, Linux Operation Systems and information security.

   🎎 : 🇬🇧 🇩🇪